AnshRiteshSavadatti/pythonaLUassignments/README.md

-syntax: set of rules which define which sequence of symbols or charectors constitute a well defined string semantics : deals if well formed string has meaning tokens : single smalllest element of programming language
+syntax: set of rules which define which sequence of symbols or charectors constitute a well defined string semantics : deals if well formed string has meaning tokens : single smalllest element of programming language keyword : Reserve word having a meaning
+Identefiers : name given to a function, variable, object,class or module